EpistasisLab/Aliro/docs/guides/Scikit_Learn_API_Guide.md

 conda install numpy scipy scikit-learn pandas joblib
 ```

-Surprise was tweaked by William La Cava for PennAI AI engine and it can be install with `pip` via the command:
+Surprise was tweaked by William La Cava for PennAI AI engine and it can be install with `pip` via the command below. **Note: [Microsoft Visual C++ 14.0](https://visualstudio.microsoft.com/downloads/) is required for building the surprise package in Windows OS.**

 ```Shell
 pip install --no-cache-dir git+https://github.com/lacava/surprise.git@1.0.8.3